Anipaleja/axnl/README.md

 # Adaptive eXecution Neural Layer (axnl)

-**AXNL (Adaptive eXecution Neural Layer)** is a general agentic framework designed for maximum control, transparency, and architectural flexibility.
+**AXNL (Adaptive eXecution Neural Layer)** is an agentic framework designed for maximum control, transparency, and architectural flexibility.
 Built in **pure Python** (with optional future support for Rust/C++ extensions), AXNL enables construction of neural systems from first principles using either hand-coded components or low-level PyTorch modules, while  avoiding reliance on pretrained black box models.

 AXNL prioritizes **modularity**, **agentic reasoning**, **interpretability**, and **low-level performance control**, making it a foundation for research, experimentation, and production-grade AI systems without external model dependencies.